daizutabi/pheasant/docs/index.md

 $ pip install pheasant
 ~~~

-If you use Pheasant as a plugin of MkDocs, you also need to install it.
+If you use Pheasant as a plugin of MkDocs, you also need to install it (version 1.1.1 or later is required).

 ~~~bash terminal
 $ pip install mkdocs